 Digital Representations, as a Collector’s Item

 NFTs emerged years ago on Ethereum, a digital platform based on blockchain technology.
-Their first collectables the CryptoPunks create in 2017, followed by the Cryptokitties, a video game in which virtual cats can be bought and sold.
+Their first collectible the CryptoPunks create in 2017, followed by the Cryptokitties, a video game in which virtual cats can be bought and sold.
 It was the launch of a true revolution in the world of gaming.
 This digital creation type already considers authentic works of art sold in auction houses.

 Without going any further, this same year, the first tweet of Jack Dorsey, co-founder and CEO of the social network Twitter, was acquired for more than 2.9 million dollars in the form of NFTs at auction.
-Many digital works of art have also been sold, such as the college “Every day: the first 5000 days”, which ended at Christie’s famous auction house for 69 million dollars.
+Many digital works of art have also been sold, such as the college “Every Day: the First 5000 days”, which ended at Christie’s famous auction house for 69 million dollars.

 What are NFTs?
 The last attempt to open doors to the Internet field